abpframework/abp/docs/en/Multi-Tenancy.md

 }
 ````

-> If you add AbpMultiTenancyModule dependency to your module, then you don't need to add AbpMultiTenancyAbstractionsModule dependency separately since AbpMultiTenancyModule already depends on it.
+> If you add AbpMultiTenancyModule dependency to your module, then you don't need to add AbpMultiTenancyModule dependency separately since AbpMultiTenancyModule already depends on it.

 #### Determining Current Tenant